 With the E10K or K3, the same concept applies.
 Let’s say you bought one of those to get your feet wet.
 They’re cheap and sound great, so it’s understandable.
 I still have both in my studio.
-Because each have line out, you can easily upgrade amps down the road if you need more power.
-In that way, the K3, E10K, ad DragonFly Red become incredibly versatile in studio as you can mix and match with any headphone amp that supports line in or RCA in.
+Because each has a line out, you can easily upgrade amps down the road if you need more power.
+In that way, the K3, E10K, ad DragonFly Red become incredibly versatile in the studio as you can mix and match with any headphone amp that supports line-in or RCA in.

 The other great thing about these headphones is that they all do very well with a wide variety of genres.
 To get an idea of what’s good, I mostly listen to Hip-Hop, Indie Pop, Rock, some Metal, Classical, Jazz, Downtempo, Folk, Acoustic, and Ambient music.